Introduction

 Features of Windows Server You Should Know

-• Remote Desktop Services (RDS): RDS is a system that allows employees to securely log into their work computer from wherever they happen to be (home, travel, work site, etc.) to do work from their workstation.
-A remote desktop is valuable for today’s work environments where employees might be in the field, at home, or just remotely.
+- Remote Desktop Services (RDS): RDS is a system that allows employees to securely log into their work computer from wherever they happen to be (home, travel, work site, etc.) to do work from their workstation.
+A remote desktop is valuable for today’s work environment where employees might be in the field, at home, or just remotely.

 Each of these features would help the overall performance of Windows Server, which will give your business reliability, adaptability, and peace of mind.